igorkorepanov/estate/README.md

 # Estate Gem

-Estate is a Ruby gem designed to simplify state management in ActiveRecord models.
-The primary focus of this gem is to provide a straightforward way to define states and transitions using a clean syntax, allowing seamless integration into ActiveRecord models.
+Estate is a Ruby gem designed to simplify state management in both ActiveRecord and Sequel models.
+The primary focus of this gem is to provide a straightforward way to define states and transitions using a clean syntax.

 ## Installation